All Episodes

 So, in any event, we had had for a number of years the global coastal event.

-You know, they could be wrong.
+Now, they could be wrong.

-I think the odds are very low on that because of the nature of my work and the level of uh success we've had.
+I think the odds are very low on that because of the nature of my work and the level of success we've had.

-Uh in some instances much higher.
+In some instances, much higher.

-Uh there were some times when we were spectacularly correct.
+There were some times when we were spectacularly correct.

-A lot of those data sets that we were very, very, very accurate with, included as a background, this long-term data set that ran for a number of years, which was about the global coastal event, which I thought we'd reached a level of fulfillment and it had sort of crapped out.
+A lot of those data sets that we were very, very, very accurate with included as a background this long-term data set that ran for a number of years, which was about the global coastal event, which I thought we'd reached a level of fulfillment and it had sort of crapped out.

-Well, it was one of those wide memes I bet.
+Well, it was one of those wide memes, I bet.

-I now think I know why the data gap manifests the way it does.
+Because here's the thing: I now think I know why the data gap manifests the way it does.

-I now think I know that George Ur, to a certain extent was correct, because he had maintained for a long time that the data gap was all about the infrastructure failure.
+I now think I know that George Ur, to a certain extent, was correct because he had maintained for a long time that the data gap was all about the infrastructure failure.

-Yet I could not understand how an infrastructure could fail in this particular pattern and yet produce basically a global demise of the ability to communicate, but it all makes sense.
+Yet I could not understand how an infrastructure could fail in this particular pattern and yet produce basically a global demise of the ability to communicate.

 A lot of people are going to be using the word tsunami.

-It is not a tsunami as far as these people are describing it as a displacement wave, and this needs to be understood.
+It is not a tsunami as far as these people are describing it.

 There's a huge damn difference.